5 No-Brainer Moves to Make if You’re Worried About a Stock Market Crash

 Some people attempt what’s known as market timing, which means they try to cash out their investments before the market crashes.
 Or they don’t invest when stocks are surging because they think the market is overpriced.

-The problem is that even the best minds on Wall Street can’t predict the market’s highs and lows.
+The problem is even the best minds on Wall Street can’t predict the market’s highs and lows.
 The stock market could stay hot for a long time.
 If you avoid investing out of fear or because you’re hoping to buy when the market dips, you could miss out on significant gains.
 And if you cash out after stocks have already fallen, you’ll lose money or seriously diminish your returns.

 2. Build Your Emergency Fund